LatticeQCD/SIMULATeQCD/README.md

 *a SImple MUlti-GPU LATtice code for QCD calculations*

-SIMULATeQCD is a multi-GPU Lattice QCD framework that makes it simple and easy for physicists to implement lattice QCD formulas while still providing the best possible performance.
+SIMULATeQCD is a multi-GPU Lattice QCD framework that makes it easy for physicists to implement lattice QCD formulas while still providing very high performance.

 ## Prerequisites